Euclidean Ideal Point Estimation From Roll-Call Data via Distance-Based Bipartite Network Models: Euclidean Distance Model for Bipartite Legislative Networks

+which replaces the distance-based interaction with a bilinear form while preserving the same intercept structure.

-The baseline parameters $\theta_i$ and $\beta_j$ play distinct roles from conventional IRT.
-In BIRT, the intercept $\alpha_j$ conflates bill location and difficulty because it equals $(\zeta_j^{\top}\zeta_j - \psi_j^{\top}\psi_j)/\sigma_j$, mixing spatial position with variance scaling.
+The baseline parameters $\theta_i$ and $\beta_j$ play distinct roles from those in BIRT.
+In BIRT, bill positions are not separately identified such that $\alpha_j$ can be interpreted as a baseline level of support, and the model includes no legislator-specific intercept term.
 In our specification, $\beta_j$ measures only the baseline tendency for legislators to support bill $j$ averaging over all spatial locations—a pure ``how popular is this bill'' parameter separable from its ideological location $w_j$.
 Similarly, $\theta_i$ measures legislator $i$'s general tendency to vote ``Yea'' independent of ideological proximity—some legislators vote ``Yea'' frequently (high $\theta_i$) while others vote ``Nay'' frequently (low $\theta_i$) for reasons orthogonal to spatial positioning.
 This separation between baseline propensities and spatial structure, which is similar to the degree correction in network science literature \citep{fortunato2010community}, clarifies interpretation: if legislator $i$ supports bill $j$, we can determine whether this reflects high baseline propensity ($\theta_i$ or $\beta_j$ large), ideological proximity ($\lVert z_i - w_j \rVert$ small), or both.

 The parameter $\gamma$ quantifies the strength of spatial proximity relative to baseline propensities.
 Large $\gamma$ indicates voting is primarily distance-determined—legislators vote almost exclusively for nearby bills regardless of baseline propensities—while small $\gamma$ suggests the dominance of baseline propensities, a spatial structure playing a secondary role.
 This provides diagnostic information about legislative organization: chambers with strong, stable party or factional discipline exhibit larger $\gamma$ (tight clustering with sharp spatial boundaries), whereas fragmented or weakly organized chambers exhibit smaller $\gamma$ (diffuse positioning where baseline propensities matter more than ideological location).
 Our simulation studies demonstrate that $\hat{\gamma}$ responds predictably to known levels of coalition cohesion, increasing when within-group homogeneity strengthens and decreasing when independent voting attenuates the distance signal.